• Skip to primary navigation

 Step 1: Use a stand mixer with paddle attachment to combine the eggs, butter, sugar and salt together.
 If you don’t have a stand mixer, you can use a fork to cream the butter and then mix in the sugar, salt and eggs using a whisk.
 Set this mixture aside.

-Step 2: Heat the milk in a small saucepan until it reaches a temperature of 115°F. Pour half of the milk into the butter/sugar and egg mixture, and the other half into a cup.
+Step 2: Heat the milk in a small saucepan until it reaches 115°F. Pour half of the milk into the butter/sugar and egg mixture, and the other half into a cup.
 Mix 1 teaspoon of sugar into the cup of milk then add the yeast.
 Mix and let sit for 10 minutes.
 It will foam and expand in volume.

-Note: If the yeast doesn’t foam or expand as shown in the photo above, it’s no good.
+Note: If the yeast mixture doesn’t foam or expand as shown in the photo above, it’s no good.
 You’ll need to start this step over with fresh (unexpired) yeast and new milk.

 Form the dough and let it rise

 Step 3: Add the proofed yeast/milk to the bowl with the wet mixture.
 Replace the paddle attachment with a dough hook.
-Turn your mixer on low speed and add ½ a cup of flour to the bowl at a time.
+Turn your mixer on low speed and add ½ cup of flour to the bowl at a time.
 A ball of dough will form on the dough hook.
 Shut the mixer off and transfer the dough to a floured surface.
 Knead the dough by hand for 7 full minutes.

 Forming and kneading the dough by hand: put the flour in a large mixing bowl and create a well in the center.
-Pour the wet mixture in and use a rubber to combine the ingredients.
+Pour the wet mixture in and use a rubber spatula to combine the ingredients.
 Transfer the dough to a floured surface and knead by hand for 10 minutes.

 portioned roll on a kitchen scale (left), set of hands forming the dough into rolls (right).